NFL playoffs: Vegas believes some classics could be coming

 The No. 1-seeded team in each conference gets a bye into the second round — that’s the Chiefs and Eagles — while No. 2 hosts No. 7, No. 3 hosts No. 6 and No. 4 hosts No. 5 during the wild-card weekend.

 The NFL re-seeds teams after each playoff round.
 That means no matter how the bracket started, the lowest-seeded team always travels to the highest-seeded team.

 There are four rounds to the playoffs: The wild-card round was Jan.
 14-16, the divisional round was last weekend, the conference championship games are this Sunday and the Super Bowl is scheduled for Feb.
 12 in Glendale, Arizona, at the home stadium of the Arizona Cardinals.

-AP Pro Football Writer Josh Dubow and AP Sports Writers Dave Skretta and Dan Gelston contributed to this report.
+AP Pro Football Writers Josh Dubow and Rob Maaddi and AP Sports Writers Dave Skretta, Dan Gelston and Mitch Stacy contributed to this report.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.